SAVE $ - WHEN YOU BOOK DIRECT YOU'LL NEVER PAY CONCIERGE FEES OR COMMISSIONS!

 • Lodging: For those who want to stay locally, we offer lodging options for our trippers.

 • Water levels: The Allagash River levels vary throughout the summer.
 Having a minimum of 700 CFS for the best experience is generally recommended.
-Current flow Here
+Check the current Allagash River flow.

 • Weather and Time: Plan your trip carefully and add extra days for wind, when you may need to stay off the water.